vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 I want to mention that you can not create a project outside the `Android/data/io.spck` folder.
 To delete Spck while keeping your projects, you must save them on a remote git repository such as on [GitHub](https://github.com/) or [Codeberg](https://codeberg.org/).

-You can access the `io.spck` folder if you are on Android 10 and lower (like me).
+You can access the `io.spck` folder if you are on Android 10 or lower (like me).
 If you can access it, you can move your projects somewhere safe before uninstalling Spck.

 ::: note Storage updates in Android 11
 Users can not access the following directories: